-Empower children, youth and families to break free from the streets
+Empower children, youth and families to come out of the streets

 This pillar works towards realizing these SDGs

-Virlanie’s action and history starts in the streets where we put our efforts in protecting and educating the most vulnerable children and families in order to eradicate intergenerational poverty.
+Virlanie’s action and history starts in the streets where we put our efforts in protecting and educating the most vulnerable children, youth and families in order to include them to the society and eradicate intergenerational poverty.

-Fulfilling the basic needs and rights of the most indigent populations is the first step and essential frame to their future integration to society.
+The Mobile Unit and the Open Day Center provide them with social and health care, educational services, administrative, and legal support.
+Fulfilling the basic needs and rights of the most marginalized populations is the first step and essential frame of their future inclusion to society.

 THE OPEN DAY CENTER IN BACOLOD